anthonymlagrange/reinforcement_learning_collaboration_and_competition/Report.md

 ## Ideas for future work

 * The MADDPG implementation above doesn't exploit the symmetry between the two agents in this problem.
-Think of ways to do so.
+Try ways of doing so.
 * Investigate the implementation of a multi-agent version of PPO.
 * Work through [this](https://arxiv.org/abs/1810.05587) paper, surveying the latest and greatest in multi-agent RL.
 Try other techniques.